Jim Cramer: "Inverse Cramer" ETF

 In 2022, in response to a long-running series of unrelated humorous social media comments suggesting to invest against Cramer's stock recommendations, The Financial Times published SEC filings which revealed that Tuttle Capital Management—the same firm behind Tuttle Capital Short Innovation ETF (which bet against Cathie Wood's Ark Invest) fund—had filed to launch two funds with one labeled "LJIM" and the other "SJIM", representing "Long Cramer" (which would bet with all of Cramer's recommendations) and "Inverse Cramer" (betting against everything that Cramer recommended) respectively.
 The Inverse Cramer ETF listed in its filings that aside from jokes or obviously meritable investment recommendations, in general, the fund would bet against all of Cramer's recommendations both on Mad Money and Cramer's Twitter feed, and the fund estimates to have a "high turnover rate".
 The fund gained additional coverage upon Meta Platforms' Q3 2022 earnings miss and Cramer's subsequent apology, which outlined another loss for the company and was seen by some that Cramer's apology was seen as a sign to buy Meta stock.

+In 2026, a study was conducted on the Inverse Cramer meme.
+Examining 16,701 buy-side recommendations Cramer made between January 2018 and December 2024, and tracking each stock's subsequent one-year performance against the S&P 500, the study found that betting broadly against all of Cramer's calls performed roughly in line with the market rather than beating it.
+However, the result varied considerably by the type of call.
+Simple buy recommendations on small-capitalization stocks in which Cramer disclosed no ownership stake underperformed the market by an average of about 25 percentage points, while recommendations to buy stocks Cramer had previously disclosed as personal or Charitable Trust holdings, made after those stocks had fallen at least 15% over the preceding three months, outperformed the market by a comparable margin in the opposite direction.